METAL Textures & FINISHES

 A brushed finish is applied with sandpaper.
 Again, this is a superficial finish that can show wear over time in precious metals.

-The wave ring has a black rhodium plating in the background.
+The wave ring has a black rhodium plating in the background, and the engagement ring shows a before and after, natural white gold then the black gold finish.
 The color is a charcoal gray, for a low to medium contrast.
 Because it is actual metal plated onto metal, this will not wear away in a deep recess as shown.
 As long as the recessed area is low enough to not be rubbed, the plating will remain for a very long time.

 From left to right: